minqimao/minqimao.github.io/_posts/2016-05-01-Supervised-Discrete-Hashing-Reading.md

 ## Introduction and algorithm

-The code for the proposed SDH has been released at "url= https://github.com/bd622/DiscretHashing".
+The code for the proposed SDH has been released at github(https://github.com/bd622/DiscretHashing).

 ![drawing](https://raw.githubusercontent.com/minqimao/minqimao.github.io/master/images/postsimage/2016/20160420201118.jpg)